splorp/kirby-alphabetise/readme.md

 ## What is it?

-The `alphabetise` plugin takes a given [Kirby CMS](http://getkirby.com/) *page* array or *tag* array and returns an alphabetised or numbered array that you can then display or further process.
-It has been updated to work with Kirby CMS v3+.
+The `alphabetise` plugin takes a given [Kirby CMS](http://getkirby.com/) *page* array or *tag* array and returns an alphabetised or numbered array that you can then display or process further.

+This plugin is compatible with both Kirby 3 and Kirby 4.

 ## Installation

 ### Clone or download

 1. [Clone](https://github.com/shoesforindustry/kirby-plugins-alphabetise.git) or [download](https://github.com/shoesforindustry/kirby-plugins-alphabetise/archive/master.zip) this repository.
 2. Unzip / Move the folder to `site/plugins` and rename it to `alphabetise`.

 ## How to use it?